 As suggested in the discussion of the concept of social or public value above, when one is developing a strong public value proposition one should feel free to include ideas about changing the social status of individuals, and the character of social relationships in which they find themselves enmeshed, as well as their material being.
 If one is trained in economics, it is natural to think of value creation primarily in terms of improvements in the material welfare of individuals living in the society: reduced poverty, improved housing, less hunger and malnutrition, longer and healthier lives, more education, and so on.
 Measures are then constructed to locate individuals in the society in these terms, added up to determine the aggregate state of the society as well as the individuals who comprise it, and observed over time to see whether things are improving or deteriorating.
 Social or public value often consists of producing improvements in these material conditions at the individual and social level.

 If one is trained in psychology, or sociology, or anthropology, however, both the social status of individuals and the character of the social relationships in which they find themselves are understood to be vitally important in the quality of individual and social life.
 It follows, then, that a social entrepreneur or social change maker can create social and public value by enhancing these aspects of life as well.
 Think, for example, of the social and political movements to eliminate racial discrimination, or to enhance the status of women, or to protect the rights of gay people to marry and be recognized as a family unit for many economic and social purposes.
-In a completely different sphere, think about the major effort that was made to support victims rights in the prosecution of offenders, and of the effort that is now being made to restore the civil rights of convicted offenders when they have done their time, and shown that they can act as responsible citizens.
+In a completely different sphere, think about the major effort that was made to support victims’ rights in the prosecution of offenders, and of the effort that is now being made to restore the civil rights of convicted offenders when they have done their time, and shown that they can act as responsible citizens.
 These movements seek to change social relationships and status, and in doing so to enhance the dignity of citizens rather than improve material well being.

 It might seem odd to treat relationships, or collective social and political processes as kinds of public value.
 The usual approach is to view relationships as means for achieving social and public goals denominated in terms of indicators of material well being and social welfare.
-But it doesn’t take much experience with what feels like unjust discrimination or social oppression to understand that this registers in the satisfactions that humans can take in their lives with every bit as much force as the experience of buying a new car, taking a vacation, or buying a home.
-The fact that we can track the latter events with a cash transaction does not mean that the experience of the former are any less consequential, or real, or important to human experience.
+But it doesn’t take much experience with what feels like unjust discrimination or social oppression to understand that building strong relationships results in every bit as much (or more) human satisfaction as the experience of buying a new car, taking a vacation, or buying a home.
+The fact that we can track the latter events with a cash transaction does not mean that the experience of the former is any less consequential, or real, or important to human experience.
 Being snubbed is at least as bad as being cheated.
 Indeed, one of the worst parts of being cheated is the indignation that comes from having been taken advantage of, not just the loss!
-The state of the relationships that mark one’s life, and the status and standing one enjoys in intimate or more social relationships, constitutes much of what individuals enjoy, and work to build and maintain.

 Fitting Means to Ends